ThIsJaCk23657689/RayTracing/README.md

 ![Current Result](assets/images/result.bmp)

 #### Support multi-threading.
 Generate a 1920x1080 image with 500 samples per pixel and a depth of 50.
-It takes about 2 hours and 3 minutes with 16 threads (Intel Core i7-10700).
+It takes about 30 minutes with 16 threads on x64-release (2 hours and 3 minutes with 16 threads on x64-debug)

+CPU: Intel Core i7-10700

 ---
 Author: ThIsJaCk